Recent Advances of Continual Learning in Computer Vision: An Overview: Continual Learning Methods

 Besides regularizing loss functions, a few other methods \cite{he2018overcoming, zeng2019continual} proposed to regularize the gradient given by backpropagation to prevent the update of parameters from interfering with previously learned knowledge.

 In image classification, He and Jaeger \cite{he2018overcoming} replaced the typical backpropagation with conceptor-aided backpropagation.
 For each layer of the network, a conceptor characterizing the subspace of the layer spanned by the neural activation appearing in the previous tasks is calculated and this conceptor is preserved during the backpropagation process.
-Zeng et al. \cite{zeng2019continual} proposed an Orthogonal Weights Modification (OWM) algorithm.
+Moreover, Zeng et al. \cite{zeng2019continual} proposed an Orthogonal Weights Modification algorithm.
 During the training process of each new task, the modification of weights calculated during typical backpropagation is further mapped onto a subspace generated by all the previous tasks in order to maintain the performance of the previous tasks.
-A Context-Dependent Processing (CDP) module is also included to facilitate the learning of contextual features.
+A Context-Dependent Processing module is also included to facilitate the learning of contextual features.
 Similarly, Wang et al. \cite{wang2021training} pointed out that mapping the update of the model parameters for learning the new task into the null space of the previous tasks can help to mitigate catastrophic forgetting.
-They proposed Adam-NSCL which uses Singular Value Decomposition (SVD) to approximate the null space of the previous tasks.
-Saha et al. \cite{saha2021gradient} partitioned the gradient into Core Gradient Space (CGS) and Residual Gradient Space (RGS) which are orthogonal to each other.
-The gradient step of the new task is enforced to be orthogonal to the CGS of the previous tasks.
+They proposed to use Singular Value Decomposition to approximate the null space of the previous tasks.
+Later on, Saha et al. \cite{saha2021gradient} partitioned the gradient into Core Gradient Space and Residual Gradient Space which are orthogonal to each other.
+The gradient step of the new task is enforced to be orthogonal to the Core Gradient Spaces of the previous tasks.
 As a result, learning the new task can minimally affect the performance of the model on the previous tasks.

+More recently, as an extension of \cite{saha2021gradient}, Qiao et al. \cite{qiao2024prompt} further explored how the ``orthogonal gradients'' idea can be well-incorporated into the prompt tuning paradigm \cite{wang2022s,li2024steering}.
+Similarly, Xiao et al. \cite{xiao2024hebbian} got inspired from the ``orthogonal gradients'' idea as well.
+However, according to Xiao et al. \cite{xiao2024hebbian}, especially in the context of Spiking Neural Networks, operations such as matrix inversion and singular value decomposition that are required in \cite{saha2021gradient} can be hard to implement.
+Accordingly, they proposed to perform orthogonal gradient projections in a Hebbian-based manner instead.
+Also at a recent time, Elsayed and Mahmood \cite{elsayed2024addressing} proposed to regularize the gradient through a Utility-based Perturbed Gradient Descent mechanism.
+Via approximating the utility (usefulness) of the weight units and leveraging them during the gradient descent process, this mechanism can prevent those already useful weights from being overly updated, while at the same time perturbing those unuseful weights and easing their updates.

-\subsubsection{Regularizing learning rate}
+\subsubsection{Regularizing Learning Rate}